 November - December 7, 2019 / Friday & Saturday at 8:30pm

-GIRLS LIFE is a hilarious new play about three young growing up in a big city.
-As Atlanta InTown Paper's Manning Harris wrote, "One could say that 'Girls Life' is a play about angst among the millennials, but that would be too limiting.
-It’s true that the characters are young people in their 20’s or early 30’s, but the issues they deal with could belong to anyone who is still asking questions, unwilling to settle for conventional happiness.
-The characters are looking for love in the big city while working through an identity crisis or two."
+GIRLS LIFE is a hilarious new play about three young women finding love in a big city.
+"One could say that GIRLS LIFE is a play about angst among the millennials, but that would be too limiting.
+It’s true that the characters are young people in their 20’s or early 30’s, but the issues they deal with could belong to anyone who is still asking questions, unwilling to settle for conventional happiness," wrote Atlanta InTown Paper's Manning Harris.
 After making its world premiere at Pinch 'N' Ouch in 2016, GIRLS LIFE is back with a vengeance, illuminating the stage with powerhouse performances and poignant writing by Atlanta-native Grant McGowen.

 WITH: Jackie Costello, Valerie LeBlanc, Morgan Petersen, Cassie Brown, Omer Mughal, Garrett McPherson, & Mustapha Slack.

 "Grant McGowen is quickly becoming a voice of his generation...
 [His plays] hit on some important contemporary issues such as social equity, gender equality, and stigma...
 [They] will make you laugh, but more importantly, will make you think...
 Pinch ‘n’ Ouch is becoming the hottest theatre off Peachtree that broadcast a voice of a new generation that is not going to take it anymore." -Pure Politics